-Help us to change our ways as we acknowledge our selfishness, pride and loveless-ness.
+Merciful God, forgive us when our love for you and our neighbours is marred by our selfishness and pride.
+Forgive us for words and deeds that wound, rather than heal and for our indifference for the needs of other people.
 Breathe new life into us, renew and restore us so our lives reflect the victory Jesus has won over sin and death.
 Kindle the embers of our faith into a mighty flame, so we play our appointed part in your kingdom.